DinethPrabashana/core4/README.md

     ```

     Your web browser should automatically open to `http://localhost:3000`, where you can now use the application.
 The frontend will communicate with the backend server you started in the other terminal.

+## Known Limitations

+- **The Flask API used in this project relies on Flask’s built-in development server, which is not suitable for production deployment.
+It is intended for testing and development only and may have performance and security limitations under real-world usage.**
+- ****